Construction Review

 The initial budget for Phase 1 stands at approximately $8 billion.
 It covers feasibility studies, preliminary engineering, and early system planning.
 However, final costs may adjust based on technical refinement.
 The design stage therefore carries significant influence over future construction efficiency.

-Mecca metro design within a wider investment framework targeting a four-line metro system.
+Mecca metro project design structure falls within a wider investment framework targeting a four-line metro system.
 The complete network is estimated at up to $16.5 billion.
 This expansion includes future lines beyond the initial two corridors.

 In addition, the broader design vision supports long-term urban growth in Makkah.
 Planners focus on scalable infrastructure that accommodates rising pilgrim volumes.
 The system will also enhance emergency evacuation capacity during high-density events.